 4 Evaluate Your Learning Skills and Strengths

-Even if the college environment is new to you, you already come with a set of learning skills, strengths, and strategies that can contribute to your success.
-Take some time to reflect on the following questions.
+Even if the college environment is new to you, you already come with a set of learning skills, strengths, and strategies that can help you succeed.
+Reflect on the following:

 Consider a learning experience in the past that was successful for you.